terwer/siyuan-plugin-publisher/README.md

 - **Extremely fast release**: One-time configuration, one-click release
 - **Picture bed management**: Integrate PicGO picture bed, support s3, minio, watermark plugin
-- **Support for extensions**: Based on the unified blog API specification, built-in support for metaweblogAPI, WordPress and Github, and provides a unified adapter, which can theoretically be extended to any platform
+- **Support for extensions**: Based on the unified blog API specification, built-in support for metaweblogAPI, WordPress and GitHub, and provides a unified adapter, which can theoretically be extended to any platform
 - **Platform switch**: All platforms support enabling and disabling, the blog garden is enabled by default, and can be disabled at any time
 - **Dynamic Newly Added**: Support custom adding platform